-As of June 30, 2023, the 30-day London Interbank Offered Rate ("LIBOR") was no longer readily available and each of our debt investments had transitioned from LIBOR as the applicable reference rate to 30-day SOFR.
+The 30-day London Interbank Offered Rate ("LIBOR") is no longer readily available and each of our debt investments has transitioned from LIBOR as the applicable reference rate to 30-day SOFR.
 We anticipate originating future variable rate debt instruments using SOFR.
 We experienced minimal impacts on our operations as a result of the transition to SOFR.